-Only employees who are healthy and feel well can fully perform their services.
-As an outdoor brand, VAUDE wants to create appropriate compensation for deskwork, and this applies to all employees.
+Only employees who are healthy and feel well can perform at their best.
+As an outdoor brand, VAUDE wants to provide a good balance for deskwork for all of its employees.

-Our health management system focuses on prevention and our employees’ active involvement in their own health.
+Our health management program focuses on prevention and our employees’ active involvement in their own health.

-At VAUDE, we aim to pursue a holistic health management approach, including healthy food, prevention, exercise and sports, as well as office equipment based on ergonomic principles.
+At VAUDE, we aim to pursue a holistic health management approach including healthy food, prevention, exercise and sports, as well as office furnishings based on ergonomic principles.

-Since 2014, we have been working on the establishment of a resource-oriented Occupational Health Management system based on self-determination and self-efficacy.
+We have been working on the establishment of a resource-oriented occupational health management program based on self-determination and self-efficacy since 2014.

 We are supported by Stefanie Raaf from EmBODI in the field of occupational health management.
-A standardized reporting system based on quantitative and qualitative characteristic figures is being developed to help us specifically manage our Occupational Health Management system.
+A standardized reporting system based on quantitative and qualitative performance figures is being developed to help us specifically manage our occupational health management system.

-Integrating the Occupational Health Management system into the management system is of central importance to directing further interventions and makes the system measurable and lasting for VAUDE.
+Integrating the corporate health management policy into the management system is of central importance to directing future interventions and it makes the system measurable and sustainable.